SummaryDev/evm-archive/README.md

 ## Why we store raw logs

 The raw event log data is hard to analyze.
 It needs to be decoded so its numeric values can be used in calculations and its hex values be seen as text and addresses.

-The usual approach to archive onchain data is to *index* smart contracts with *subgraphs*: extract data of specific contracts, convert them on the fly by code specially written for its events, and store them decoded for querying.
+The usual approach to archive onchain data is to *index* smart contracts with *subgraphs*: extract data of specific contracts, decode it on the fly by code specially written for its events, and store decoded for querying.

 We postpone the decoding stage to the time of the actual query: the data is stored encoded as received and gets decoded later.
-This gives us flexibility in interpreting data: the ABI for the contract can be corrected or obtained later.
+This gives us flexibility in interpreting data: we don't have to know the contract's ABI at the time of event capture.
 This approach does not require efforts to index specific contracts or write subgraph code to interpret them.

 For decoding we employ user defined functions within SQL select statements.
-We know from the
-contract's ABI what functions (like to_uint256, to_address) to apply and what names to give to columns.
+Once we obtain the contract's ABI we know what functions (to_uint256, to_address) to apply to raw columns and what names to give to resulting columns.

-This turns the common ETL approach to ELT: extract, load raw, transform when reading.
-We extract logs of all contracts and load them raw to the database to be queried by functions and views that know how to decode them from their contracts' ABIs.
+This turns the usual ETL approach to ELT: extract, load raw, transform when reading.
+We extract logs of all contracts and load them raw into the database to be queried by functions and views that know how to decode them.

 From this row with a raw log: